 Her message is one of peace.
 Lyrically she is raw and honest, tackling themes of self-love, body image, the environment, spirituality, heartbreak, passion, and politics.
 Her songs are derived from a wisdom beyond her years, and the desire to uplift and reach the heart of everyone who hears her.

 Sierra has performed with many notable international artists, including Mavis Staples, legendary Motown group The Drifters, Madagascar Slim and Josh Groban.
 One of her proudest achievements occurred in 2005, where she sang in a command performance for Queen Elizabeth II.
 She has received numerous awards for her music, including the Rawlco Radio Continuing Award and the Astral Media Radio GP Scholarship.
 Her debut EP, "Blood in the Water" was nominated for Best Urban Recording at the 2015 Western Canadian Music Awards.
-It also reached number two on Ride the Tempo's indie charts, and has been played on radio stations across North America.
-She is currently writing and recording her second EP, gearing for her upcoming Western Canadian tour, and lending her voice to various social justice causes in her community.
+It also reached number two on Ride the Tempo's indie charts and has been played on radio stations across North America.
+She is currently writing and recording her second EP, which is taking shape as her most confessional piece of work yet.

 Sierra has been described as "an open channel of musical expression of the highest order" a "true performer; a “bright up and coming artist" and a "fresh sound in Canadian music".